About the vaccine

 - Side effects: You may experience temporary side effects such as fever, digestive problems or headache.

 - Children: The vaccine is suitable for children over the age of two.

-- Additional precautions: In addition to getting vaccinated you need to practise food safety while in a risk area.
+- Additional precautions: In addition to getting vaccinated you need to practise food, hand and water hygiene while in a risk area.

-- Risk if you contract cholera: Cholera can cause digestive problems such as severe vomiting and diarrhoea.
-It increases your risk of dehydration.
+- Risk if you contract cholera: Cholera can cause digestive problems such as severe diarrhoea and vomiting.
+It increases your risk of dehydration, which can be fatal.

 - Before the appointment: Avoid eating, drinking, and if possible taking medication for one hour before your appointment.